 - The sous vide method is the best way to get reliably perfect meat every single time.
 Cooking the ribeye in a temp-controlled water bath lets the meat cook from the inside out with zero chance of overcooking (unless you have the temperature wrong).

 - The water bath is really doing all of the work here, so there’s no standing over a stove or grill while the ribeyes cook.
 Sous vide is really similar to a slow cooker in that you can just set it up and do your own thing while the food cooks.
 Clean up is also a breeze!

 - In the mood for a meat-and-potatoes style dinner?
-A side of rosemary roasted potatoes complements this sous vide ribeye beautifully!
+A side of rosemary roasted potatoes complements this sous vide ribeye and garlic herb butter beautifully!

 - Ribeyes are naturally low carb and high fat, so this is a perfect dinner option if you’re following a keto diet.

 Boneless Ribeyes – Ribeye is one of the most flavorful cuts of beef you can get, thanks to its fat content.
 Be sure to choose steaks that are at least 1″ thick.
 1.5″ thick is really ideal, but the sous vide method just won’t work on meats that are less than 1″ thick.